-The investing app encourages you to invest your spare change using a system they call “round-ups.
+The Acorns Investing app encourages you to invest your spare change from debit and credit card purchases using a system they call “round-ups.
 It sweeps excess change from every purchase using a linked account into an investment portfolio.

 Investing in a Core account lets you put a minimum of $5 to work by purchasing a set of diversified exchange-traded funds (ETFs).
 For $1 per month, Acorns Core automatically transfers money to your account, based on your preferences.
 The app rounds up to the nearest $1 and gives you the option to transfer that change into an investment portfolio.

 For example, if you buy a coffee for $4.75, the app rounds up to $5.00 and automatically invest $.25.
 Once the roundups reach $5, it withdraws the money and invests in a personalized stock portfolio.
 What’s more, you can attach a credit card or a PayPal account to your portfolio.

 Everything is automated, no minimums, no trade fees, only $1, $2 or $3 until you have $1 million invested.
 There’s support when you need it.
 What’s more, it’s free for college students with a valid .edu email address.

 You can apply a multiplier to your roundups as well to save more.
 So, a $0.25 roundup turns into $2.50.
 Which means at the end of the month, the app invests about 30% of your income.

 In my opinion, it’s a great way to save for the long term using acorns investing app.